Steelyard: Organisation and life

+Trade

+The main export from England was wool, but from the late 14th century cloth became an important export good.
+The importance of London as an export harbour grew with this shift.
+London also supplied luxury goods, like spices and literature.
+Trade in London was not controlled by the Hansards, and they met traders from various places in Europe, offering the availability of exotic goods but showing also new ideas and customs.

+Beeswax and fur were the most important of the imports goods, but the Hansards also imported salted herring, stockfish and beer to London.

 Steelyard balance

 The Steelyard possibly gave its name to the steelyard balance, a type of portable balance, consisting of a suspended horizontal beam.

 An object to be weighed would be hung on the shorter end of the beam, while weights would be slid along the longer end, till the beam balanced.
 The weight could then be calculated by multiplying the sum of the known weights by the ratio of the distances from the beam's fulcrum.